 NOPE!
 A Tale of First Flight by Drew Sheneman

 For any kid who has been afraid to try something, this book shows in hilarious and sweet illustrations (with almost no text) the bird’s fear of flying out of the nest.
-Finally, his mama giving him a swift kick out much to his his joyful exuberance.
+Finally, his mama gives him a swift kick out much to his joyful exuberance.

 Flashlight by Lizi Boyd